 Bitter gourd contains a unique phyto-constituent that has been confirmed to have a hypoglycemic effect (lowering blood sugar) called Charantin.
 There is also another insulin-like compound known as Polypeptide P which has been tested as an insulin replacement in some diabetic patients.

 Bitter gourd originated on the Indian subcontinent, and was introduced into China in the 14th century.
-It thrives in hot and humid climates, so are commonly found in Asian countries and South America.

 23 HEALTH SECRETS OF BITTER GOURD: